suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 If the Manifest contains more than one Component and/or Dependency, each Command sequence MUST begin with a Set Component Index Command.

-If a Dependency is specified, then the Manifest processor MUST perform the following checks:
+If a Dependency is specified, then the Manifest Processor MUST perform the following checks:

 1. The dependent MUST populate all Command sequences for the current Procedure; either the Staging Procedure, the Update Procedure, the Installation Procedure, or the Invocation Procedure.
 2. At the end of each section in the dependent: The corresponding section in each Dependency has been executed.